ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-07-difference-identity-for-cosine.md

 Since the triangles are congruent, the side length $d$ must be the same between the two.
 Thus, we will calculate $d$ in two different ways using the Euclidean distance formula.

-Per the left figure,
+Per the left figure,.

 $$
 d_{\text{left}} = \sqrt{(\cos \alpha - \cos \beta)^2 + (\sin \alpha - \sin \beta)^2}
 $$

-Per the right figure,
+Per the right figure.

 $$
 d_{\text{right}} = \sqrt{(\cos (\alpha -\beta) - 0)^2 + (\sin (\alpha - \beta) - 1)^2}
 $$

+Equate the left and right figure.

 $$
 \begin{align}